casdoor/casdoor-website/docs/products/order.md

 - **State Management**: Current state and optional status message
 - **Duration**: Optional start and end times for time-limited purchases (e.g., 1-year cloud instance)

 Product details like display name, description, price, and currency are accessed through the product reference rather than duplicated in the order.
+When you place an order, the system uses the product's currency and price directly.
+This ensures accurate pricing regardless of your account's balance currency—what you pay matches what the product costs.

 ## Order States